PereViader/ManualDi/README.md

 c.Resolve<A>()
 ```

-- Start by getting service A
-- The from method of A defines we return the instance provided
-- The initialize method calls the Init method on A

 ### Source Generation

-An empty overload of the Initialize method will be generated if the type has a public/internal accessible Initialize method.
-The generated method will call the Initialize method with all the dependencies that are requested as parameters (it may have no parameters).
+An empty overload of the Initialize method will be generated if:
+- The type has a single public/internal accessible Initialize method.
+The method may have 0 or more dependencies.

 ```csharp
 public class A